ahmedshahriarabid/Airbnb-Performance-Project/README.md

 ## 🚀 How to Use

-1. Download the `.pbix` file from this repository.
+1. Download the `.pbix` file from this LINK - https://drive.google.com/file/d/1VwbeYgm_a4rPtd7AwRVTtuOoV1PaQ__n/view?usp=sharing.
 2. Open it using Power BI Desktop.
 3. Interact with filters and drill options.
 4. Explore different cities and rating levels.